 For a coffee dessert that also serves as a frozen cocktail, this Kahlua-spiked treat is just the thing.
 It’s smoothed out with condensed milk, but plenty potent thanks to the aforementioned coffee liqueur, plus 2 cups of espresso.
 Get our Spiked Frozen Coffee Shots recipe.

 Related Video: How to Make Dalgona Coffee for Another Cool, Creamy Treat

-— John Birdsall wrote an earlier version of this story on July 7, 2015.
+— John Birdsall wrote an earlier version of this story in 2015.